THELMA-LOUISE and LUCY-ETHEL

 Deadline for signing up is April 30.

 Thelma/Louise is a two member team, single elimination, ladder tournament and Lucy vs. Ethel is an individual, single elimination ladder tournament.
 These tournaments are intended to give people match play experience.
 Ladders are blindly drawn from participating players after the signup deadline and posted on the bulletin boards in the locker room.
 Players must have an established handicap and have played at least 4 times prior to participation.
+Note: Due to the late start of the 2020 season, players do not need to have played 4 times in the league to participate in the Lucy v.
+Ethel or Thelma/Louise.

 Matches are arranged by the players and are to be played on non-league days, if at all possible.
 If necessary, the match may be played on a Tuesday league day after the 9 hole league tee times, but must be arranged with the 9 hole tee-time chair 5 days ahead.